The Great Nundle Dog Race

-Please visit to our Facebook page for any updates or changes to The Great Nundle Dog Race
+Please visit our Facebook page for any updates or changes to The Great Nundle Dog Race

-The Great Nundle Dog Race is on Sunday 1st May 2016.
+The Great Nundle Dog Race is on again Sunday 7th May 2023.
 Experience a unique event while enjoying a day out in the country at the Great Nundle Dog Race.

 The Great Nundle Dog Race is held every year on the first Sunday in May on the Nundle Recreation Ground.
 It is the major fundraiser of the Nundle Public School Parents & Citizens Association (P&C) and attracts families and their dogs from the local region as well as the Hunter, Sydney and North Coast.

 The very first dog race at Nundle was held in 1979 on Oakenville Street after a bet was waged by a couple of farmers arguing over whose dog was fastest.
 As word of the impending race spread other dogs were entered and the great race was born.
 It began at the Peel River and ended at the local pub, The Peel Inn, a distance of about 150m.
 Both farmers lost their bets however, as the race was won by a dog called Kelly, owned by Bill Hempstead, the caravan park caretaker.